Substra/substra-backend/README.md

 Unit tests require to have a running postgres instance.

 If it is not already running, you could start a new DB, using the command below.
+This command will only work if you have a local docker daemon running.
 It is recommanded to use the same version as the one defined in the charts.

 ```sh
 make db-test